stevescia/Quantum-Hello-world/README.md

 From wikipedia:
 "Superdense coding is the underlying principle of secure quantum secret coding.
 The necessity of having two qubits to decode the information being sent eliminates the risk of eavesdroppers intercepting messages."

-Starting with an example of superdense encoding from Jack Hildary's book "Quantum Computing; An applied approach", I modified the example code to superdense encode the canonical "hello world" string for a starter application.
+Starting with an example of superdense encoding from Jack Hidary's book "Quantum Computing; An applied approach", I modified the example code to superdense encode the canonical "hello world" string for a starter application.
 In the book's original example:

-A sender (Alice) encodes two bits of data and sends the encoded qubit to a receiver (Bob).
+A sender (Alice) encodes two bits of data and sends the coded/entangled qubit to a receiver (Bob).

 Upon receipt, the receiver (Bob) applies a Bell state to the qubit, measures the qubit to decode the original 2 bits sent by Alice.